RickdeJager/stegseek/README.md

 # :zap: Stegseek

-Stegseek is a lightning fast steghide cracker, build as a fork of the original steghide project.
+Stegseek is a lightning fast steghide cracker, built as a fork of the original steghide project.
 As a result it is _way_ faster than other crackers and can run through the entirety of **`rockyou.txt` in under a minute.**

 Skip ahead to [Performance](#chart_with_upwards_trend-performance) for some raw numbers.